Looking for the best things to do in Solvang, CA? Where is Solvang? Why is it such a beloved spot in Southern California?

 The Round Tower in Copenhagen is a 17th-century tower and observatory.
 While we can climb the one in Copenhagen, unfortunately, we can’t climb the one in Solvang.
-It does not have a spiral staircase inside and it does not have an observatory.
-Currently, it is the home of a pizza restaurant and other dining establishments.

-7. the Clogs at the Solvang Shoe Store
+7. The Clogs at the Solvang Shoe Store

-8. Wine Tasting Rooms
+8. Go Wine Tasting

 Tasting fees start at $5.

-Nearby Tour Option: Santa Ynez Valley Biking and Wine Tasting Tour [book here]
+Santa Ynez Valley Biking and Wine Tasting Tour [book here]

-9. Solvang Vintage Motorcycle Musuem
+9. Solvang Vintage Motorcycle Museum